Diet & Weight Loss

 The key to lasting weight loss?

 That should be the time between your last bite at night and first in the morning, says Lauren Slayton, RD, author of The Little Book of Thin.
 If you finish dinner at 7:30, that means no eating until 7:30 the next morning.
 Need motivation?
 “Tell yourself, ‘Go to sleep now, wake up wow,’” says Slayton.
 To stay full for the entire night, use these tricks to eat more healthy protein.

-Any time you reach for something to eat, ask these two questions:
+Any time you reach for something to eat, ask two questions

 Shrink your portions, except…